The Walter Cronkite Awards

 What is the period of eligibility?

-The video (news segment, episode, special or compilation) must have been televised between February 1, 2021 and January 21, 2023.
+For the Brooks Jackson Prize the video (news segment, episode, special or compilation) must have been available to the public between January 1, 2023 and February 1, 2025.

 What is the deadline for submissions?